google-marketing-solutions/geoflex/webapp/README.md

 ```

 and access the application on http://localhost:9000.
-(the client will routes all api requests to 8080 port - see the section `devServer` in `quasar.config.ts`)
+(the client will route all api requests to 8080 port - see the section `devServer` in `quasar.config.ts`)